BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 By following these instructions, you'll ensure that all project dependencies are correctly managed and isolated, leading to a more stable and consistent development environment.

 ## How to use

 ### Main Scripts

+In order to use the makefile rules, you must be in the `PyDriller/` directory.

 #### Code_Metrics

 This script is used to generate the ck metrics, commit diff files and commit hashes list of the repositories specified in the `DEFAULT_REPOSITORIES` dictionary.
 It is really usefull to generate the data that will be used in the `metrics_changes.py` script.